Menu Close

 Kelly Jensen

-Oat Flour Waffles are an easy & nutritious breakfast recipe the whole family will love!
-With oats, plant-based milk, maple syrup, and flax, these delicious waffles are ready from start to finish in just 1 minutes for an easy breakfast anytime.
-Making oat flour is a simple as blending your favorite rolled oats for one minute.
-The oat flour takes the place of regular wheat flour, for a healthier gluten free breakfast alternative.
-Also vegan, egg free, and dairy free!
+Oat Flour Waffles are an easy breakfast recipe the whole family will love!
+With oats, plant-based milk, maple syrup, and cinnamon, these delicious waffles are ready from start to finish in just 10 minutes for an easy breakfast anytime.

 Prep Time 5 minutes